Finding the Correct Email Address in Contacts

 Find and Mark the Correct Email in Google Contacts

-5. In the Suffix field, add a note or department name to help you know it's the correct contact (This change will not sync with the Stony Brook Directory, but when you email that contact, he/she will see how you've modified his/her name).
-Click Save
+5. In the Suffix field, add a note or department name to help you know it's the correct contact (the contact will see this!) and click Save

 (DoIT) in suffix field of contact